Financial help to buy a home

 The larger the share you purchase, the less rent you will have to pay.
 Later on, if you wish and can afford to do so, you can buy a further share.

-Existing schemes are often sold through estate agents in the usual way.
+Existing schemes (available for resale) are often sold through estate agents in the usual way, but sometimes may also be advertised through Help to Buy North West.
 These are properties where the existing homeowner wishes to sell their share of the home.
-If you are interested in existing schemes you should register with estate agents.

 Shared Equity Schemes - are designed to reduce the costs of home ownership by lowering the deposit required by lenders, and also keeping monthly repayments down.
 This is done in the form of an equity loan, which can provide you with a 'top up' to the normal mortgage in the form of a lump sum - to enable you to reach the purchase price.
 This could either be a fixed sum or a percentage of the property you are buying.
 For example, if a property was valued at £120,000 you could receive 25% of this sum (an equity loan of £30,000) to assist you in buying the property.
 You would then have to raise a mortgage of £90,000.